vgrichina/humanguild-nft/README.md

     yarn deploy

-As you can see in `package.json`, this does two things:

-1. builds & deploys smart contract to NEAR TestNet
+As you can see in `package.json`, this builds & deploys smart contract to NEAR TestNet
-2. builds & deploys frontend code to GitHub using [gh-pages].
-This will only work if the project already has a repository set up on GitHub.
-Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.

 Troubleshooting
 ===============